concord-consortium/lab/readme.md

 Now, change to the dist directory, commit *all* of its contents, and push your changes:

     cd dist

-    # Make sure you base your changes on top of other's most recent pushes to github:
+The following commands will make sure you base your changes on top of whatever the most recent commit pushed to the gh-pages branch on github:

     git fetch origin gh-pages
     git reset --hard origin/gh-pages

+Now rebuild the genrated files and resources in the `dist/` directory:

     cd ..
     make clean; make

-    # At this point, make sure the contents of the dist/ branch work correctly!
+At this point, make sure the contents of the dist/ branch work correctly!

-    # ...
+Then add any new files in the dist directory to the git index for the gh-pages branch:

     cd dist
     git add .

-    # the complicated message below is not necessary, but is helpful
+Using this form of a commit command generates a more useful commit message by ioncluding the commit SHA:

     git commit -m "gh-pages generated from `git --git-dir ../.git log -1 --format=%H`"

+Here's an example:

+    gh-pages generated from 9e4453815b8b0f1bd08c123deef6721153bed644

-    # if you set up dist/ by cloning the gh-pages branch specifically, `git push` by itself should
+If you set up dist/ by cloning the gh-pages branch specifically, `git push` by itself should work:
-    # work

     git push
     cd ..